SamuelPloskonka/au-code-repro/README.md

 # Code reproducibility and sharing (in a nutshell)
 Aarhus University, Denmark.
 February 2020.
 E-mail [Jakob Assmann](j.assmann@bios.au.dk) or visit [jakobjassmann.wordpress.com](jakobjassmann.wordpress.com).
 ___
-This is repository provides a super fast intorduction to code reproducibility and sharing.
+This is repository provides a super fast intorduction to code reproducibility and sharing using **git** and **GitHub**.
 The main aim is to get you started as quickly as possible.
 By nature, the content is not intended to be a comprehensive discussion of the topic.
-If you would like to delve in deeper, check out the web and bountiful scientific literature.
+If you would like to delve in deeper, check out the web and plentyful scientific literature.

-## Added a line

 ## Content
 1. [What is code reproducibility?
 Why share your code?](#what-is-code-reproducibility?-why-share-your-code?)